Software as a Service (SaaS)

 What is Software as a Service (SaaS)?

-SaaS is a form of cloud computing and is typically accessed through a web browser.
+SaaS is a form of cloud computing, and is typically accessed through a web browser.
+Common examples of SaaS include customer relationship management software, enterprise resource planning software, and accounting software.

-SaaS is steadily becoming more popular than traditional on-premises software for a number of reasons:
+SaaS is steadily becoming more popular than traditional on-premises software, for a number of reasons:

 Related Terms